-I wish I had a dollar for every person at my gym who starts a fitness program, then, after a couple of weeks, never shows up again, especially after New Year’s resolutions!
+I wish I had a dollar for every person who starts a fitness program, then, after a couple of weeks, never shows up again, especially after New Year’s resolutions!

-Fitness adaptation is the reason so many people stop their exercise and training plans after four or six weeks.
+Fitness adaptation takes time, and that’s the reason so many people stop their exercise and training plans after few weeks.

 People with great intentions don’t much in the way of quick results and give up.

 They aren’t getting faster or stronger quickly enough, they aren’t losing weight (if that’s a goal), and, in fact, they feel sore and tired most of the time!
 (A sure sign of doing too much too soon!)

-Fitness adaptation is the process your body REQUIRES before it shifts gears and becomes a fat-burning, muscle-building machine.
+Fitness adaptation is the process your body REQUIRES before it shifts gears and becomes stronger and faster.

-I wrote on her chart that her six-week goal is to NOT look at a scale and come into the gym to strength train three or four times a week for six weeks without thinking about the amount of weight she was moving.
+I wrote on her training plan that her six-week goal was to NOT look at a scale and come into the gym to strength train three or four times a week for six weeks without thinking weight loss.

 It’s going to protest with soreness and stiffness, especially if you push too much in the beginning.

-So many factors affect the rate at which people gain fitness lose weight, including current BMI, your past weight loss history, hormonal issues, and, especially, genetics.
+But so many factors affect the rate at which people gain fitness and lose weight, including current BMI, your past weight loss history, hormonal issues, and, especially, genetics.

 Weight loss is not only about reducing calorie intake.

-In fact, sometimes, you need to maintain your caloric intake as you exercise.
+In fact, sometimes, you need to maintain or even increase your caloric intake as you exercise.

-I’ve been working with a swimmer who wasn’t losing any weight despite burning thousands of calories a day training for a series of seven to nine mile races.
+I worked with a long-distance swimmer who wasn’t losing any weight despite burning thousands of calories a day training for a series of seven to nine mile races.

 His caloric deficit was several thousand, and that’s not sustainable.